suyashagarwal138/grasp_utils/grasp_utils/README.md

-# Package Name
+# grasp_utils

 ## Overview

-This is a template: replace, remove, and add where required.
-Describe here what this package does and what it's meant for in a few sentences.
+This is a package for setting up a simple pipleine for grasp detection and execution.

 **Keywords:** example, package, template